Beyond Chatbots: Augment Your Support Operations With AI

 Freelancers: The secret sauce to scalable support operations

+Presented at Support Driven Expo, Las Vegas, Nevada.
+October 19, 2022.
 Freelancers- The Secret Sauce to Scalable Support OperationsDownload Working with freelancers is a hands-on approach to outsourcing that offers you agency, flexibility, and the potential to make great hires from a pool of folks who have on-the-job-training at your company.
-Outsourcing adds elasticity to your support team: it helps you flex quickly with changing support … Continue reading Freelancers: The secret sauce to scalable support operations
+Outsourcing adds elasticity to … Continue reading Freelancers: The secret sauce to scalable support operations

 Forging a career path… through blogging